AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 In order to begin testing, the Sensor Development team also created a testing apparatus using the same 1 inch PVC pipe as the HRS team, capped and sealed with PVC cement at one end, and another removable cap at the other end.
 This made **[made]** it simpler to add and remove solutions of different concentrations to the tube.

+Figure 3 shows the testing apparatus and the test setup in lab.
+The 1 inch PVC pipe is shown on the right and is fixed using a clamp.
+Figure 4 shows the FBSD prototype that is being used currently for all testing.

 ![](SetUp.JPG)
-**Figure 3:** The above figure shows the testing apparatus and the test setup in lab.
-The 1 inch PVC pipe is shown on the right and is fixed using a clamp.
+**Figure 3:**

 ![](FBSD_Prototype.png)

-**Figure 4:** The above figure shows the FBSD prototype that is being used currently for all testing.
+**Figure 4:**

 **[Refer to your figures in the text.]**